 Do you want to go to university?
 (If you don’t know, read this post first.)

-Are you wondering how to best do so?
+Are you wondering how best to do so?

 Do you want to avoid debt and all of the mistakes students make?